CoSMoMVPA/CoSMoMVPA/doc/source/ex_surface_searchlight.rst

 Reading material
 ----------------

-- :cite:`OWDD11`: One of the early papers using a surface-based searchlight, with comparison between volumetric and surface-based searchlight..
+- :cite:`OWD+11`: One of the early papers using a surface-based searchlight, with comparison between volumetric and surface-based searchlight.

 Required toolboxes
 ------------------